Level 5 Integrative Counselling Training Course in Liverpool

 • The influence of social, cultural, ethnic, philosophical and political issues

-• Becoming Self-Aware
+• Becoming Self-Aware and the Johari Window

 • Change and how it happens

-Unit 2: Determinism or Free Will
+Unit 2: Determinism or Free Will +

 • Are our lives predetermined or do we have free will?

-• Soft Determinism Vs Hard Determinism
+• Soft Determinism vs Hard Determinism

 • Humanist or Behaviourist

-Unit 3: Professional and Organisational Issues
+Unit 3: Professional and Organisational Issues +

-Unit 4: Counselling Skills and Theory Update
+Unit 4: Counselling Skills and Theory Update +

-• The Structure of Counselling
+• The Structure of Counselling and Theoretical Approaches

 • Paraphrasing, Summarizing, Reflecting

-• Guided Discovery through open ended questioning, challenging
+• Guided Discovery through open ended questioning

-• The Counsellor’s Role
+• The Counsellor's Role and what Counselling is NOT

-Unit 5: Psychodynamic Counselling
+Unit 5: Psychodynamic Counselling +

-• Key Concepts
+• Key Concepts and Defence Mechanisms

 • Freud's Structural Theory